 8. Be prepared for not everything to go perfectly every time

 I can’t even tell you how many times I’ve been planning to try a certain trail, and the GPS takes me somewhere that doesn’t have a trailhead.
 Or the parking lot is full.
 Or the trail is 100% mud.
 Just know that it won’t always look perfect.
 Ya win some ya lose some.
 Try not to get too flustered when the day doesn’t go according to plan.
 You will learn as you go!!
+But you CAN be prepared for all circumstances by checking reports (weather + road closures), reading recent trail reviews, bringing all the layers just in case, and knowing the altitude/incline gain before you go!
+Preparation is key.

 *Bonus tip: always check your gas tank before heading out to hike in the middle of nowhere!!*